 Apartment Friendly 3/5

 While the Staffy is a relatively small dog, they aren’t ideal for apartment living.
 This is an active breed and it needs consistent exercise to be happy.
 However, if you lead an active lifestyle yourself, apartment living is possible.
-In this case, you’ll have to provide at least 1 hour of daily mild exercise, and one or two shorter intense sessions per week.
+In this case, you’ll have to provide at least one hour of daily mild exercise, and one or two shorter intense sessions per week.

 Keep in mind Staffies love being around their family, so they aren’t a good choice if you want to leave them by themselves on hour on end without supervision.

 Because of these issues, we’re giving this breed 3 out of 5 in this category.

 So, do you think this is the right breed for you?
 Then it’s time to find yourself a Staffy of your own.
 Since this is a popular breed in Australia, finding a Staffy pup from a reputable breeder will probably be easy.